MRegra/hacking/hackthebox/cpts/getting-started/connecting-using-vpn.md

-Perfect — here’s the concise summary for your notes:

----

-### Connecting Using VPN — Summary
+# Connecting Using VPN — Summary

 A **VPN (Virtual Private Network)** creates an encrypted tunnel over the internet, allowing secure access to a private network as if you were directly connected to it.
 It hides your real IP by routing traffic through the VPN server.